jmr0/verizon-bill/README.md

 verizon-bill
 ============

-Script to parse a Verizon family bill
+Script to parse a Verizon family bill for

+Requires pdftotext and sed